Reviews You Can Rely On

 Carry Style Lunchbox

-The Lifewit Large Insulated 24 is one of our favorite budget coolers, coming in at a fraction of the price of the others on this list.
+The Lifewit Large Insulated 24 is one of our favorite budget coolers, costing a fraction of the price of the other models tested.
 While you won't get premium performance for your buck with this cooler, you won't spend a lot of bucks.
-This cooler is equipped with convenient exterior pockets and is incredibly easy to pack.
+Although, if you can spend a little more, you can enjoy better performance with the AO Coolers 24 Pack Canvas Cooler.
+Still, this cooler comes equipped with convenient exterior pockets and is incredibly easy to pack.
 You can think of it like a big lunchbox (but we wouldn't recommend it for multi-day trips).

 If you're looking for an easy knock-around cooler that won't break the bank, this is an easy option.
 Don't expect the world from this cooler, but it will get your produce from Point A to B. We only recommend this cooler if you're looking for a super-affordable lunchbox or single day usage.